 It takes more than a village to make an award-worthy performance -- it takes a million tiny moments that together create a film or TV show more magical than its parts.
 This week, ETonline talks with Golden Globe nominees about all the big and small ways stars have to align for a great idea to make it to the screen.

-In The Imitation Game, Benedict Cumberbatch portrays gay mathematical genius Alan Turing, who broke the German's code--and consequently helped to win World War II--and was later prosecuted for "committing acts of homosexuality."
+, Benedict Cumberbatch portrays gay mathematical genius Alan Turing, who broke the German's code--and consequently helped to win World War II--and was later prosecuted for "committing acts of homosexuality."
 But how did the beloved British actor crack such a complex character?

 ETonline: How did you land that amazing role in such an amazing movie?
 It's a very simple question, right?